philschatz/css-polyfills.js/README.md

 ## Nestable Pseudo Selectors and Wrapping Elements

-Browsers support simple `:before` and `:after` selectors to add a single elemnt to the DOM.
+Browsers support simple `::before` and `::after` selectors to add a single element to the DOM.
 Nestable selectors allow creating elements of arbitrary complexity.

-Additionally, the `:outside` selector allows wrapping an element with another for styling.
+Additionally, the `::outside` selector allows wrapping an element with another for styling.

-Nested selectors and `:outside` are defined in [CSS3 Generated and Replaced Content Module](http://www.w3.org/TR/css3-content/).
+Nested selectors and `::outside` are defined in [CSS3 Generated and Replaced Content Module](http://www.w3.org/TR/css3-content/).

 Example:

-    h3:before:before  { content: 'Ch '; }
+    h3::before::before  { content: 'Ch '; }
-    h3:before         { content: counter(chap); }
+    h3::before          { content: counter(chap); }
-    h3:before:after   { content: ': '; }
+    h3::before::after   { content: ': '; }
-    h3:outside:before { content: '[chapter starts here]'; }
+    h3::outside::before { content: '[chapter starts here]'; }

 ## Looking up Target Counters and Text

-Browsers support simple counters in conjunction with `:before` and `:after` for numbering tables, figures, etc.
+Browsers support simple counters in conjunction with `::before` and `::after` for numbering tables, figures, etc.

 Labeling links that use those counters is trickier.
 For example a link that says "See Table 4.2: Sample Dataset" is not possible to describe.